MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/folders-and-items-in-ews-in-exchange.md

 ### Hidden folders

 All the folders that Exchange creates at the root of the mailbox are hidden, and you can use the EWS Managed API or EWS to hide additional folders under the Top of Information Store.
-For more information about hidden folders, see [How to: Work with hidden folders by using EWS in Exchange](how-to-work-with-hidden-folders-by-using-ews-in-exchange.md).
+For more information about hidden folders, see [Work with hidden folders by using EWS in Exchange](how-to-work-with-hidden-folders-by-using-ews-in-exchange.md).

 <a name="bk_hiddenfolders"> </a>